 Then it’s into the wilds of Denali National Park, where we drive the scenic miles to our remote and peaceful cabins.
-En route, any number of up close wildlife sightings are possible, from Gyrfalcon to Grizzly Bear, Moose to Dall Sheep, and more.
-Along the way, we enjoy a picnic dinner featuring wild Alaskan delicacies.
-We arrive in time for dessert, an orientation to Camp Denali, and hopefully stunning views of the mountain.
+En route, any number of up close wildlife sightings is possible, from Gyrfalcon to Grizzly Bear, Moose to Dall Sheep, and more.
+Along the way, we enjoy a bento box of snacks featuring wild Alaskan delicacies.
+We arrive in time for a light supper, an orientation to Camp Denali, and hopefully stunning views of the mountain.

 Accommodations at Camp Denali, Denali National Park (B,L,D)

 We have two full days to enjoy the spectacular wilderness of Denali National Park.
-Our lodgings offer us great comfort, delicious meals, private outhouses, and warm hospitality.
+There is simply no better place to base from, truly at the edge of the wilderness in a lodge that prides itself on sustainability and keeping a light footprint on the landscape.
+Our wilderness lodgings offer us great comfort, delicious meals, our own private outhouses (an Alaskan bush tradition), and warm hospitality.
 Each morning, expert naturalists offer three hike options in tundra, mountain, and forest habitats.
 These are described in detail at breakfast; you can select from an easy-paced “naturalist’s foray,” or either a moderate or strenuous hike that often follows ridgelines or riverine routes in Denali National Park.

 Each outing is unique, and each of the three choices have abundant wildlife and wildflowers.
 On all hikes you learn about fascinating aspects of tundra ecology, geology, and more.
 We check creeks and tundra ponds for ducks and geese, and distant hillsides for wildlife.
 This is the best time of year to see Caribou, Red Fox, and Grizzly Bear.
 In addition to the large mammals, we may encounter Hoary Marmot, Pine Marten, Rock and Willow Ptarmigans, a variety of songbirds, and a wonderful mix of tundra wildflowers.
 You can hike as much or as little as you wish.
 The lodge offers an on-site library, canoes, bikes, and fishing gear, as well as trails just outside the door.
 Evening programs by the lodge staff or visiting guest speakers focus on Denali’s natural and cultural history.